-Slander or cold deformation is a natural consequence of the expansion of most aluminum operations and its alloys.
-Sometimes it is also called the strain hardening.
-Hardening increases the strength of the alloy, which has been achieved as a result of doping and hardening heat treatment.
-For thermally hardenable alloys strain hardening may also increase the preciption rate of the hardening phase.
+Work hardening is a natural consequence of most deformation operations of aluminum and its alloys..
+Sometimes it is also called “work hardening”.
+Work hardening further increases the strength of the alloy, which has been achieved as a result of doping and hardening heat treatment.
+For thermally hardenable alloys strain hardening may also increase the preciption rate of the ageing phase.

-To designate all states of aluminum and aluminum alloys (and not only cold-worked ones), the American notation system is widely used throughout the world, developed at the time of the American Aluminum Association.
+To designate all tempers of aluminum and aluminum alloys (and not only cold-worked ones), the American system is widely used throughout the world, developed at the time of the American Aluminum Association.

 - The initial states of the system of notation deformable aluminum alloys is described in American Standard ANSI H35.1.